NewBeg71/GaProject-TicTacToe/README.md

   * Almost Complete.  api is a problem
 - Build a dynamic game that allows two players to compete
   * Almost Complete.
 Want to have game follow my original logic (see earlier commits).
-  I want the player to click an image, whichrepresents the players turn then allows that player turn to click a '.cell' and have that image placed in it.
+  I want the player to click an image, which represents the players turn then allows that player turn to click a '.cell' and have that image placed in it.

 ## Bonus